KMKfw/kmk_firmware/docs/modholdandtap.md

 # ModHoldAndTap
 This module allows to immitate the behaviour of ATL+TAB or CMD+TAB, etc.
-Basically, it will hold the mod and tap a key on a layer other than default layer.
+Basically, it will hold the mod and tap a key.
 The mod will be released when any other key is pressed or the layer key is released.
-The key will do nothing when it is placed on the default layer

 ## Enabling the module
 ```python